Veterinary School Prep Program

-The Vet Prep program is a valuable way to help make your dream of becoming a veterinarian come true.
+Ready to launch your veterinary career?
+Ross Vet’s one-semester Vet Prep program is your springboard.
+Gain essential knowledge, skills, and terminology to excel in our Doctor of Veterinary Medicine (DVM) program.
 Students who are offered the program and pass are guaranteed a spot in the next first-semester class.

 - Completion of prerequisites, a minimum of 48 credits of college work and we strongly recommend that you complete your undergraduate program